If you own rental property in Modesto, here's what the data says and what it means for your strategy.

 Modesto still looks affordable compared to the Bay Area, but the full picture is more nuanced.
 Overall cost of living runs modestly above the national average, with utilities and transportation noticeably higher than most markets.

 For landlords, that matters.
 Push rents too far and you quickly stress your tenants' total monthly budget — which leads to late payments, more notices, and higher turnover.
-The rent number is only one part of what your tenant is managing every month.

 Modesto Neighborhoods: Not All the Same Market